Earlham’s biochemistry program will prepare you for a career in medicine, research or biotechnology.

 The biochemistry major provides students with a solid foundation in cell biology, molecular biology and chemistry with a strong emphasis on research and hands-on learning.

-Top jobs for 2017-2019 graduates were in research, lab work/science, healthcare services, and environmental/sustainability management.
+Top jobs for 2018-2022 graduates were in healthcare, higher education and research.

 “My advisers are excellent guides, telling me exactly what I need to do to be competitive for medical schools.”

 “Earlham is a place where spending time with students doing quality research is highly valued.
 Our undergraduates gain valuable research skills while making important contributions to the pipeline for vaccine discovery.”